 Related: 2017 Marketing Must Dos

 It only takes a few taps to post pictures and photos to your Instagram Story, saving you time with your social media marketing.
-Also, with less concern about perfecting your posts and more freedom to experiment, you can take a break from the more detailed and thought out content you put out.
+Also, with less concern about perfecting your posts and more freedom to experiment, you can take a break from the more detailed and planned content you publish.
 Instagram Stories helps you to let loose a little more and have fun with your Instagram marketing.

 The photos and videos that you publish normally on Instagram get saved to your profile (unless you delete them).
 The photos and videos you publish to your Story, however, disappear after 24 hours.